BOB MARVEL CUSTOM 1911 CLASSES

 Except for the trigger, there is an extra cost for the:

 When signing up for the class, please list which options you would like to have.

-TUITION AND DEPOSIT REQUIREMENTS FOR 2018
+TUITION AND DEPOSIT REQUIREMENTS (As of 2023)

 A non-refundable deposit of $1,500.00 is required to get and hold your position in a class.
 The remaining $2,500.00 is due no later than 14 days prior to the commencement of the class you have enrolled in.
-Tuition payment may in the form of a personal check, cashiers check or bank transfer.
+Tuition payment may be in the form of a personal check, cashiers check or bank transfer.